RMITLibrary/easy_cite/markdown/ieee.md

 > [3] &nbsp;&nbsp; J. Gao, J. Hong, and B. Huang, "One-step syntheses of face-centered cubic OsxPt1-x/C with near-zero-overpotential hydrogen evolution from electronic-state engineering," *Adv Sci (Weinh).*, vol. 12, no. 28, Article e2504161, Jul.
 2025.

 Most journal articles with an **article number**, however, will have a page range when you view the PDF version.
-In the reference list entry, include the page range (e.g. 1-16) as you normally would for a journal article.
+In the reference list entry, include the page range (e.g. pp. 1-16) as you normally would for a journal article.

 **Example:**